Skip to content

 Clarity over complexity

-Licensing should be readable and practical.
-No legal theater, no dark patterns.
+Licensing should be readable, explicit, and practical.

 Trust & sustainability